Linklaters Tone of Voice — Magic-Circle & London

 What makes Linklaters's brand voice unique?

 Linklaters stands out through their magic-circle, london, corporate communication style.
-Their central brand tension — "Tradition vs. Innovation" — shapes every message they craft in the Services sector.
+Their central brand tension, "Tradition vs. Innovation", shapes how they communicate across the Services sector.

 What language style does Linklaters use?